Daviroro/odin-recipes/README.md

 It is a Recipes website

-By build it i show the skills i have learnt so far through the course
+By building it i am showingX the skills i have learnt so far through the course

 I will check back in here for some reflection once i am done